Beach Wedding Menu Ideas: 25 Dishes Your Guests Will Actually Rave About

 Your cocktail hour appetizers set the tone for the entire reception, so make them count.
 Light, portable, and bursting with fresh flavor is the formula.

-According to Maine Lobster Now, seafood appetizers like crab puffs, oysters on the half shell, shrimp cocktail shooters, and bacon-wrapped scallops are top picks for summer beach weddings.
+Seafood appetizers like crab puffs, oysters on the half shell, shrimp cocktail shooters, and bacon-wrapped scallops rank among the top picks for summer beach weddings, as Maine Lobster Now notes.
 Oysters served with lemon wedges and mignonette sauce work beautifully for cocktail hours of 100+ guests.

 Here are starters your guests will actually remember: